OpenZWave/node-red-contrib-openzwave/README.md

    - `{topic: 'setValue', payload: {"nodeid":8, "instance":1, "value":1}}`   ==> switch on the 2nd relay of multiswitch #8

-  For a full list of ZWave command classes, see <http://wiki.micasaverde.com/index.php/ZWave_Command_Classes>
+  [Click here](http://wiki.micasaverde.com/index.php/ZWave_Command_Classes)  for a full list of ZWave command classes.

+*Important note*: You should wait for a message with topic of `scan complete` when booting up your flow, before you start sending commands to ZWave, otherwise your commands will be ignored.

 ### Support for the **full OpenZWave API**:

-  You can invoke ANY of the OpenZWave::Manager commands that are accepted by openzwave-shared (see [this source file for a list of supported commands](https://github.com/OpenZWave/node-openzwave-shared/blob/master/src/openzwave.cc#L59)).
+  You can invoke the full `OpenZWave::Manager` API, as long as the command is supported by openzwave-shared (see [this source file for a list of supported commands](https://github.com/OpenZWave/node-openzwave-shared/blob/master/src/openzwave.cc#L59)).
 You should also consult the [official OpenZWave::Manager class documentation.](http://www.openzwave.com/dev/classOpenZWave_1_1Manager.html)

+  The Node-Red message should have
+  - **topic**:  set to the OpenZWave::Manager method name (eg. `healNetwork`)
-  The Node-Red message payload should contain an array of the command arguments **in the correct order**.
-For example:
+  - **payload**: an array of the command arguments **in the correct order**.

+Some examples:

   * to **add a new ZWave node** to your network, you need to prepend the ZWave Home ID to the `addNode()` management call as follows: